 Motor cooling: In the refrigeration system as the compressor motor continues to work, excess heat is produced.
-This heat reduces the compressor’s efficiency and it can lead to compressor breakdown (We will discuss it in the next chapters).
+This heat reduces the compressor’s efficiency and it can lead to compressor breakdown.
 To cool the compressor motor, the basic method is by the suction gas (refrigerant).
 Other options are liquid injection (LI) cooling, desuperheating (DSH) cooling, and air cooling.

 Motor poles: number of windings or number of magnetic poles sets in a motor, which is an even number (2,4,6,…).

 Motor, PSC: A ”PSC motor” stands for “permanent split capacitor motor”.
 All single-phase motors have a starting problem, unlike three-phase motors.
 A PSC motor has a run capacitor connected between the run and starts the windings of the motor.
 The run capacitor creates a “phase shift” which is all that’s needed to achieve a little magnetic field rotation to start the rotor moving.